Why You Can’t “Just Stop Eating Like That”: The Truth About Control, Comfort & Coping

 “Tomorrow, I’ll start fresh.”

 But then life happens.
 Stress builds.
 Emotions feel too big—or completely numb.
-And suddenly, you’re deep in a pattern you swore you’d stop.
+And suddenly, you’re deep in a pattern of emotional eating you swore you’d stop.

 If food has become your comfort, your reward, your punishment, or your way of coping—you’re not broken.